aquia-inc/base-docker-images/README.md

 Both choices have tradeoffs and is a decision you need to make based on your project's needs.

-The non-language-specific images, such as the `nginx-base` and `wolfi-base` images can be pinned to `:latest`, as they are unlikely to bring backwards-incompatible changes to your workloads.
+The non-language-specific images, such as the `nginx-base`, `fips-base`, and `wolfi-base` images can be pinned to `:latest`, as they are unlikely to bring backwards-incompatible changes to your workloads.

 ## How to Use